-Alston passed away September 16, 1958 in Los Angeles, California.
-Although he died in California, his grave is here in Mesa because of all his contributions he made to this city.
+Alston died on September 16, 1958 in Los Angeles, California.
+Although he died in California, his grave is here in Mesa because of the many contributions he made to this city.

 As its listing on the National Register of Historic Places explains, the home itself is an excellent example of a 1920s Late Craftsman Style Bungalow, a style characterized by its high-pitched gables that run parallel to the front and sides of the house, and "its large, deep, front porch supported on stucco and concrete columns with an arch that extends the entire width of the porch."
 The second story addition was added during the 1940s.